 I am available to supervise Honours, Masters and PhD students.
-I am happy to discuss potential projects ideas with prospective students, particularly when students bring their own ideas – please get in touch.
+I am happy to any discuss potential projects ideas with prospective students, particularly when students bring their own ideas – please get in touch.
 Here are a few potential project themes relating to my current work:

 Making rivers great again!
 Assessing the potential of environmental flows to restore native riparian plant communities

 In partnership with DELWP’s Arthur Rylah Institute, we are seeking student/s to investigate the potential of environmental flows to restore native riparian vegetation.
 Flow regime is the primary driver of riparian vegetation dynamics.
 Many of Australia’s rivers are degraded due to water extraction, flow regulation and other anthropogenic pressures.
 Increasingly, water is being returned to rivers via environmental flows to improve their health, including the restoration of native riparian vegetation.
 Better knowledge of the relationships between river flows and riparian vegetation dynamics is required to best target environmental flows.
 To inform Victoria’s Environmental Flows Monitoring and Assessment Program, we are seeking student/s for a range of projects investigating vegetation flow-ecology relationships via a combination of nursery and field-based experiments, and/or interrogation of a large existing dataset.
 A student proficient in R and GLMMs is preferred but not essential.
 This project would be jointly supported by ARI and the SEFS at The University of Melbourne.
 Please contact Joe Greet to discuss: email@example.com